Max-Zurbriggen/PharoDebugPoints/README.md

 ![Menu](/pictures/managerWithChain.png)

 ## Object Centric Debug Points
+Sometimes you only want to execute the behaviors of a debug point when a specific object calls a method.
+By setting the scope of a debug point to an object this can be achieved.
 When inspecting an object, you can set the scope of an already existing debug point to this specific object:

 ![Menu](/pictures/scopeButton.png)